The Spiritual Centre.co.uk

 Bruce Clifton

-We have alphabetised this list of animal spirit that harmonise with the rowan tree solely for ease of reference:
+We have alphabetised this list of animal spirit that harmonise with the rowan tree solely for ease of reference no sense of hierarchy or entitlement is intended or implied:

 1) Badger